How to Become a Food Writer: 3 ICE Grads Share Their Experiences

 “Are there other food writers whose work you love?
 Tell them,” Kanter says.
 “Share their work.
 This is the best way to make genuine connections, and you never know what these connections might lead to.”

-It is possible to be a food writer in a full time or part time position with a particular media organization, or to be a freelance food writer and write for multiple outlets as well as your own endeavors.
-Many food writers will do a bit of both throughout their careers.
+It's possible to be a food writer in a full-time or part-time position within a media organization, or to be a freelance food writer and create content for multiple outlets and/or your own platforms and channels.
+Many food writers do both throughout their careers.

 Also be aware of the function of social media when it comes to food writing.